brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 For more information on available flags, running `deepspeed --help` provides a brief summary of all options.

-### Benchmark
+### Benchmark of memory allocated to parameters

-We will run and benchmark several parallelism configurations:
-- the single-node single-GPU use case, i.e. no parallelism;
-- Distributed Data Parallelism without DeepSpeed optimizations;
-- ZeRO stage 3, with maximum communication bucket size limited to `5e8` elements;
-- DeepSpeed with stage 3 and ZeRO-Infinity, i.e. CPU offloading;
-- the Pipeline Parallel execution without DeepSpeed and with DeepSpeed stage 1;

-All variants perform the same mixed precision representation following the `fp16` config described above.

-We will use the [DeepSpeed API to estimate memory requirements](https://deepspeed.readthedocs.io/en/latest/memory.html#api-to-estimate-memory-usage), by calling `deepspeed.runtime.zero.stage3.extimate_zero3_model_states_mem_needs_all_live` to estimate the memory requirements for our stage 3 implementations, as:
+We will use the [DeepSpeed API to estimate the memory requirements of model parameters](https://deepspeed.readthedocs.io/en/latest/memory.html#api-to-estimate-memory-usage) for different ZeRO implementations.
+To do that, we create the method `memory_requirements` defined as:

 ```python
 def memory_requirements(model):